aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-6-ireland-covid19-dropping.md

   - Ireland
 ---

-Figures from the European Centre for Disease Prevention and Control show a drop in cases as of the morning of Sunday April 5.
+Figures from the European Centre for Disease Prevention and Control (ECDC) show a drop in cases as of the morning of Sunday April 5.
 They dropped from 424 the day before to 321.
 In the past, short-term drops like this have simply been a temporary blip in an otherwise uninterrupted upwards trajectory.

 ![Daily cases in Ireland](/images/ireland_cases_0504.jpg)

+The evolution really needs to be measured via a seven day average, to avoid the problem of the 'temporary blip'.
+This I hope will be the next analysis I do of the Irish figures.

 Close to the time of this data Ireland's Health Protection Surveillance Centre [observed](https://www.gov.ie/en/publication/ed3cdd-an-analysis-of-the-4916-cases-of-covid-19-in-ireland-as-of-saturday-/) that one in every four cases is 'associated with' health workers.
 I *think* this means that one in every four of those who have caught the virus is a healthworker, but this will have to be confirmed.
 If this is the case, it seems like an exceptionally high number and merits comparison with other EU countries.